实验9: 期中复习

 Q5: Generators generator

-Write the generator function make_generators_generator
+Write the generator function make_generators_generator, which takes a

-and returns a generator that yields
+zero-argument generator function g and returns a generator that yields

-yielded by the generator object returned by
+generators.
+For each element e yielded by the generator object returned by

-, a new generator object is yielded that will generate entries 1
+calling g, a new generator object is yielded that will generate entries 1

-yielded by the generator returned by g
+through e yielded by the generator returned by g.

 def make_generators_generator(g):